DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 * Please cite [Shegay et al. (2021)](https://doi.org/10.17603/ds2-r12q-t415) to acknowledge the use of any data from this use case.

-* Please cite [Lu XZ et al. (2015)](http://www.luxinzheng.net/download/OpenSEES/En_THUShell_OpenSEES.htm ) to acknowledge the use of the modeling strategy from this use case.
+* Please cite [Lu XZ et al. (2015)](http://www.luxinzheng.net/download/OpenSEES/En_THUShell_OpenSEES.htm) to acknowledge the use of the modeling strategy from this use case.

 * Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.

-* This software is distributed under the GNU General Public License (https://www.gnu.org/licenses/gpl-3.0.html).
+* This software is distributed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Background